 - determine the extent of a manufacturer’s compliance with APVMA requirements

-- ensure products are consistently manufactured to required safety and quality standards
+- ensure products are consistently manufactured to the required safety and quality standards

 - identify areas where the quality system needs to be improved.